sararsaurus/backend-happy-trails-api/README.md

 rails server
 ```

-You can test web requests as documented in the `requests.http` file.
+You can test web requests as documented in the `requests.http` file or hook it up to the corresponding frontend.

 ## Roadmap